 What does a market order cost?

 There’s no charge or fee involved in arranging a market order; well, not directly anyway.
 While it may not cost anything to place a market order, there is a cost incurred when the transaction is eventually executed.
-These usually include a transaction fee, and the spread in exchange rate; which is the difference between the interbank mid-market rate, and the rate offered to you by a money transfer service.
+These usually include a transaction fee, and the spread in the exchange rate; which is the difference between the interbank mid-market rate, and the rate offered to you by a money transfer service.

 If you would like to read more about what type of costs to expect, take a look at our post on how to compare money transfer services.